Chart Color Schemes

 Chapel Hill has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified six projects that could impact the area's performance.
-Key projects include Woodlands Residences, 2172 Moggill Road Townhouses, Mount Coot-tha Precinct Upgrades, and Centa Property Group Lambert Road Development.
+AreaSearch has identified six projects that could impact the area, with key ones being Woodlands Residences, 2172 Moggill Road Townhouses, Mount Coot-tha Precinct Upgrades, and Centa Property Group Lambert Road Development.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.